Abbotsford, British Columbia: Contemporary period

 The title passed hands to Robert Ward, who filed a townsite subdivision on July 9, 1891.
 Also in 1891, the CPR built a railway line through the area that connected Mission with the Seattle, Lake Shore and Eastern Railway at Sumas, Washington.
 This route was the only rail connection between Vancouver and Seattle until 1904.
 The Village of Abbotsford was incorporated in 1892.
 At that time Robert Ward sold many of the lots to private investors, but also sold off a significant portion to the Great Northern Railway's subsidiary company the Vancouver, Victoria and Eastern Railway.
 The British Columbia Electric Railway (BCER) arrived in 1910.
 The Interurban, as the BCER tram linking Abbotsford with Vancouver and Chilliwack was called, was discontinued in 1950, but BCER's successor BC Hydro retains the right to re-introduce passenger rail service.
 Service to Vancouver runs from neighbouring Mission by way of the West Coast Express.

 The most notable natural disaster to hit Abbotsford was a major flood of the Fraser River in 1948.

 In September 1984, Pope John Paul II held an open-air Mass for over 200,000 people at Abbotsford International Airport.

 The amalgamation of the Village of Abbotsford and the District of Sumas into the District of Abbotsford occurred in 1972.
 The District of Abbotsford amalgamated with the District of Matsqui in 1995 to become the City of Abbotsford, raising the population significantly.

 In June 2013, the City of Abbotsford spread chicken manure on a homeless camp located in the city.
 Abbotsford Mayor Bruce Banman publicly apologized for the incident.

 The city of Abbotsford has a long and ongoing history of gang-related crime, particularly that of violence and the illegal sale of controlled substances.

-On November 16, 2021, Abbotsford residents living in the Sumas Prairie were given an evacuation order given the flooding in British Columbia at the time, the city calling the situation "catastrophic".
+On November 16, 2021, Abbotsford residents living in the Sumas Prairie were given an evacuation order, given the flooding in British Columbia at the time, the city calling the situation "catastrophic".

+December 2025, four years after the 2021 flood, the community flooded again from atmospheric river with many from the sumas flats evacuated from their homes.